-3.1.1 The LaTEX Colors Inside the MetaPost Code
+3.1.1 The LATEX Colors Inside the MetaPost Code

 The configurable colors of the LATEX macro are accessible inside the MetaPost code.
-For \buildMeshBWinc and \drawPointsMeshinc, we have \luameshmpcolor, and \luameshmpcolorBbox.
-For the macro \meshAddPointBWinc we have three additional colors: \luameshmpcolorBack, \luameshmpcolorNew, and \luameshmpcolorCircle.
-Of course, we can define MetoPost colors as well.
-Finally, the luamplib mechanism of \mpcolor is also available.
+For \buildMeshBWinc and \drawPointsMeshinc, \luameshmpcolor, and \luameshmpcolorBbox have been defined.
+For the macro \meshAddPointBWinc three additional colors are present: \luameshmpcolorBack, \luameshmpcolorNew, and \luameshmpcolorCircle.
+Of course, MetaPost colors can be defined as well.
+Finally, the luamplib mechanism \mpcolor is also available.